sachinsenal0x64/hifi-tui/README.md

 ## 🏠 INSTALLATION (TUI)

 > [!NOTE]
-> Tui player based on reverse [api](https://github.com/sachinsenal0x64/Hifi-Tui?tab=readme-ov-file#-tidal-reverse-api--status) so its totally free (you can listen without any premium subscription) and easy to install via package manager
+> Tui player based on [api](https://github.com/sachinsenal0x64/Hifi-Tui?tab=readme-ov-file#-tidal-reverse-api--status) so its totally free (you can listen without any premium subscription) and easy to install via package manager

 (⭕ WIP)